 Becoming Familiar with Northern Thailand

-We have always wanted to make our way up to Chiang Mai, in Northern Thailand.
-For years we have heard that it’s a very travel friendly city, and a great place for digital nomads, like travel bloggers.
-And after spending a month on the island of Koh Samui, we needed a town that was a little more laid back and more our style.
+We have always wanted to make our way up to Chiang Mai in northern Thailand, since the very first trip to Thailand we took years ago.
+It’s known to be a very travel friendly city, and a great place for digital nomads, including travel bloggers.
+After spending a month on the island of Koh Samui, we needed a town that was a little more laid back and more our style.
 So we hopped on a plane and headed north into cooler weather, and beautiful mountain surroundings.

 Our arrival in Chiang Mai coincided with the famous Loy Krathong Festival (also known as the Lantern Festival).
 We had heard about this festival before and had always wanted to see it.
 So our timing arriving in Chiang Mai was perfect.
-Upon arrival we settled into our homestay, in the Old City area, a perfect location to enjoy the festivities.
+Upon arrival we settled into our Chiang Mai accommodation, a homestay in the Old City area, a perfect location to enjoy the festivities.

 The festival kicked off with several parades leading up to the big day (Friday).
 Beautifully decorated floats lined the streets in celebration, and even more beautiful costumes and lanterns.
 We even had a chance to make our own homemade Krathongs at a local restaurant, where the proceeds went to a local orphanage.
 This was a lot of fun, and a great way to participate in the local traditions.